kobi3028/idc_file_from_PE_symbol_table/README.md

 # PE symbol table parser
-Parser for PE symbol table by the documentation: http://www.delorie.com/djgpp/doc/coff/symtab.html<br> Table entryes will be print to screen by deafult.<br>
+Parser for PE symbol table by the documentation: http://www.delorie.com/djgpp/doc/coff/symtab.html<br> Table entryes will be print to screen by default.<br>
 If there is a symbol table in the PE file the script will create a IDC file to load in IDA 5.0 (free)<br>
 <br>
 Usage: CreateIdcFileFromPESymbols.py pe_file_name<br>